learn-co-curriculum/skills-fswd-2.0-html-valid-documents-lab/README.md

 ## Conclusion

+The vast majority of tags on a page are nested in some way.
+Being able to translate English to nested tag structure is a critical skill for working in the front end.

-There are many HTML tags, each with a specific purpose.
+There are also many HTML tags, each with a specific purpose.
 Don't worry if some of these seem unfamiliar.
 You can always [check online][tags] to see how a tag is used before trying it.
-By writing tags within each other, web browsers can use our HTML to structure the content we see on a web page.
+By nesting tags within each other, we are creating a mark up structure that web browsers can use to structure the content we see on a web page.

 The purpose of this lab is to show that this it is possible to have many layers of nested HTML.